 Before you blend your butter coffee, you can also add ingredients including MCT oil (you can use coconut oil if you prefer) for medium-chain triglycerides and some unflavored collagen protein powder.

 The collagen peptides are also optional, and may break your fast due to the protein content (learn more about collagen protein).
-But, adding protein to your coffee is a great option for women or anyone who needs more protein early in the day (see my Protein Coffee recipe).
+But, adding protein to your keto butter coffee is a great option for women or anyone who needs more protein early in the day (see my Protein Coffee recipe).

 Step Four: Blend and Enjoy!